lsst-sqre/jld-deploy/README.md

 # Automated JupyterLab Demo Deployment
+## Introduction
+This is a mostly automated deployment of the Jupyterlabdemo for LSST.
+It assumes you will deploy on a kubernetes cluster using `kubectl` so you need the Google Cloud CLI in stalled.

+Ultimately this will spin up a full JupyterLab with LSST stack available in the notebooks.
+The server address must be mapped in DNS - this page suggests using AWS Route 53 for that.
 ## Basic Usage

 If all you want to do is run an LSST JupyterLab Demo environment, hosted